 But Bonn has a lot more going for it than cherry blossoms.
 It was here that Beethoven was born and you can visit his former home, now a museum.
 If you like fairytale castles, you’re in luck.
 Take a trip to Drachenburg Castle, a private villa that’s open to the public, for a great day out.

 The city of love could obviously not be ignored when it comes to European places to visit in spring.
 Paris is one of those cities that you can visit any time of the year, but it is in spring that it literally blooms, and Parisians head out to enjoy the warmer weather.

 In addition to the usual sites, head to the Jardin du Luxemburg or Jardin des Tuileries and lounge on a deck chair while surrounded by beautiful flowers.
 Or why not sit al fresco at one of the cafes and watch the world go by?
-Spring is also the perfect time to take a day trip to the Palace of Versailles and enjoy the magnificent gardens and the Music Fountain Shows, which start at the end of March.
+Spring is also the perfect time to take one of the most popular day trips from Paris, to the Palace of Versailles and enjoy the magnificent gardens and the Music Fountain Shows, which start at the end of March.

 Valencia gets great weather all year round, but spring is a pretty special time to visit.
 It is in mid-March that the city transforms itself into the biggest street party you will ever witness.
 This is when Las Fallas Festival is celebrated.

 Las Fallas is the most important festival in Valencia, where spectacular papier-mâché sculptures are erected throughout the city.
 Life in Valencia moves out to the streets, where every year between 15th and 19th March, the whole city becomes an outdoor street party and art centre.
 These sculptures (fallas) are displayed for a few days, and on the last day of the festival they are burnt on a symbolic cleansing act celebrating the arrival of spring.

 I can guarantee that you won’t have experienced anything like it, and it’s something that you’ll never forget.